Usman Gondal

-Usman Iqbal Gondal (عثمان اقبال گوندل; born 1987) is a retired Pakistani international footballer.
-He retired from football in February 2007.
+Usman Iqbal Gondal (عثمان اقبال گوندل; born 12 February 1987) is a former professional footballer who played as a midfielder.
+Born in England, he played for the Pakistan national team.

-Career

 Club career

 Gondal was born in Derby, England, and played youth football for both Nottingham Forest and Leicester City.
+In 2003, Usman Gondal became Leicester City's first Asian scholar and played for the under-17s.
+Gondal was called up by the senior team after he scored in a trial match for their under-19 side against Watford in 2005.

 Gondal signed for non-league side Arnold Town in September 2006.
+Gondal retired from professional football in 2007, because of persisting injuries that hampered his football career and focused on his job career.

 International career

-Gondal made his debut international appearance for Pakistan in 2006.
+Gondal made his debut international appearance for Pakistan in 2006, in the 2007 AFC Asian Cup qualifiers against Jordan.
 In doing so, he became one of a number of British-born footballers to represent Pakistan at international level.